CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/UploadingFiles/_index.md

 Hitting the *Reset* button will reset the objects completely.

-Once you are happy with object and support placement, move to the *Printer Settings* Section.
+Once you are happy with the object and support placement, move to the *Printer Settings* section.